07 4082 7470

 Coral garden with tropical fish

-Hastings is shaped like a horseshoe and has a large reef wall that makes up the edge of the reef, with reef flats and other coral formations making up the rest of the reef.
-The reef flat can be as shallow as one to three metres with deeper parts of the reef reaching an average depth of 13 metres, making it great for both snorkelers and scuba divers as it’s a vision from above and below!
-Both the shallows and the depths support a huge variety of marine life, just waiting to be explored.
+Hastings Reef has a reef flat that can be as shallow as 1-3 metres with deeper parts of the reef reaching an average depth of 13 metres, making it great for both snorkellers and scuba divers to explore.

 Anemones

-Green sea turtles are frequent visitors to many parts of the Great Barrier Reef including Hastings Reef.
+Sea Turtles are frequent visitors to many parts of the Great Barrier Reef including Hastings Reef.
 They are often spotted hanging out on the coral beds napping or eating or swimming around looking for their next meal.
-They are one of six species of sea turtle that live on the Great Barrier Reef but are the most likely to be spotted at Hastings.
-They are often spotted snacking on corals, so keep your eyes peeled as they are extremely camouflaged!
+There are six species of sea turtles that live on the Great Barrier Reef but are the most likely to be spotted at Hastings.
+Keep your eyes peeled as they are extremely good at camouflage!

 Steephead parrotfish